Karbonyth/NateChallenge/README.md

 - Xcode 12.0.1
 - CocoaPods

-iOS 13+ was choosen as it is the most recent version adopted by the most users.
+iOS 13+ was chosen as it is the most recent version adopted by the most users.

 #### CocoaPods Frameworks
 This project includes two external frameworks: